MCPE-ADD-ONS/Some-weird-awards/README.md

 repository of "some weird awards" addon for Minecraft bedrock edition.

 This repository contains textures and behavior for the "some weird awards" addon.
 This repo also contains test of the coin system.
+**This is very unbalanced, submit an issue if you think something can be more balanced and not cheaty**

 Right now awards are useless because I can't code.